karankr2003/Banking-App/README.md

 - Resource files are used (best practice) for strings, colors, drawables, styles.
 - Runs on Android API 19 and up

-# CURRENTLY IN DEVELOPMENT

-While the application is completely functional, it remains somewhat of a work in progress.
-New libraries, frameworks and features may be implemented down the line for where I see fit.
-The application will not be posted on the Google Play Store, but will rather be a project I can showcase and practice Android development with Java.
->>>>>>> 7dd7e09 (Initial commit)